BaderLab/MALAT1_threshold/README.md

 Low _MALAT1_ expression is associated with a lack of a nucleus in single-cell RNA-sequencing data.
 Cells without nuclei are likely either empty droplets filled with ambient RNA, cell fragments, or mature erythrocytes.
 Our function `define_malat1_threshold` takes a vector of normalized _MALAT1_ expression, and outputs a minimum threshold value that can be used to filter your scRNA-seq object.

+We hope to develop a package to allow a user to easily access this function.
+In the meantime, you can use this the function by either pasting the code directly into your R script, or cloning the GitHub repo, moving the `malat1_function.R` script into your analysis directory, and adding `source("malat1_function.R")` to the top of your script to access the function.

 To use this function, isolate the normalized _MALAT1_ expression values from your scRNA-seq object.
 In a Seurat object, this may look like:

 ```